Incrementalism

-Incrementalism is a method of working by adding to a project using many small incremental changes instead of a few (extensively planned) large jumps.
+Incrementalism is a method of working by adding to or subtracting from a project using many small incremental changes instead of a few (extensively planned) large jumps.
 Logical incrementalism implies that the steps in the process are sensible.
 Logical incrementalism focuses on "the Power-Behavioral Approach to planning rather than to the Formal Systems Planning Approach".
 In public policy, incrementalism is the method of change by which many small policy changes are enacted over time in order to create a larger broad based policy change.
 Political scientist Charles E. Lindblom developed this theoretical policy of rationality in the 1950s as a middle way between the rational actor model and bounded rationality, as both long term, goal-driven policy rationality and satisficing were not seen as adequate.

 Origin

 Most people use incrementalism without ever needing a name for it because it is the natural and intuitive way to tackle everyday problems, such as making coffee or getting dressed.
-These actions normally don't require extensive planning and problems can be dealt with one at a time as they arise.
+These actions normally do not require extensive planning and problems can be dealt with one at a time as they arise.

 Even in processes that involve more extensive planning, incrementalism is often an important tactic for dealing reactively with small details.
 For example, one might plan a route for a driving trip on a map, but one would not typically plan in advance where to change lanes or how long to stop at each traffic light.

 Lindblom's essay “The Science of Muddling Through” (1959) helped policymakers understand why they needed to consider a different approach when making policy changes.
 The goal for the new perspective of incrementalism was for policy makers to avoid making changes before they really engaged and rationally thought through the issue.